nayere6342/sep11-freedom-project/blog/entry04.md

 Moving on,

-One thing I have learned thoughout this entry process is that.
-One like I said before I have learned is that, _kaboom.js_ is much more simple than I thought.
+One thing I have learned throughout this entry process is that.
+One like I said before I have learned is that _kaboom.js_ is much more simple than I thought.
 Last entry I stated that I thought it was complex overall.
 This was because I didn't really know how _kaboom.js_ work to begin with.
-As well as the fact that it has gotten easier then ever for the whole tinkering process.
+As well as the fact that it has gotten easier than ever for the whole tinkering process.
 This can be because of the simple fact that I have more knowledge on this subject of my tool _kaboom.js_ As shown here in this code snippet:

 ```JS
 // simple rpg style walk and talk